syncfusion-content/flutter-docs/Flutter/calendar/load-more.md

 # Load more in flutter calendar

-SfCalendar provides support to display an interactive view when the calendar view changed, or schedule view reaches its start/end offset.
-You can use [loadMoreViewBuilder](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/loadMoreWidgetBuilder.html) builder to display the view while load appointments in calendar.
+SfCalendar provides the support to display an interactive view when the calendar view changed, or the schedule view reaches its start/end offset.
+You can use the [loadMoreViewBuilder](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/loadMoreWidgetBuilder.html) builder to display the view while loading appointments in the calendar.

 You should use the `loadMoreWidgetBuilder` method to load more appointments and then notify the calendar about the changes.
 The `loadMoreWidgetBuilder` can be called to load more appointments from this builder by using the [loadMoreAppointments](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/LoadMoreWidgetBuilder.html) function which is passed as a parameter to `loadMoreViewBuilder`.